AronSoto/Calculations_Motion/README.md

 ## How to Use:
 It was developed in NetBeans, utilizing dynamic libraries for its construction as well as local data input.

-### Contributions
+> [!IMPORTANT]
-Contributions are welcome!
+> Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ### About Me
 You can find more of my projects on GitHub.